procept-partners/sagahalla-dapp/README.md

-# Saga Mana Dapp - Setup Guide
+# SagaHalla Dapp - Setup Guide

 This guide will help you set up the **Saga Mana Dapp** project on your local machine.
 Whether you're a seasoned developer or new to Docker, this guide covers all the necessary steps to get you up and running.